gedig/CSC305A2/README.md

 and allow you to pause the animation.

 The dropdown for cylinder shape allows you to choose which shape is drawn along the frenet frames.
+Note: Custom cross section drawing is available under the Cylinder Shape Dropdown.
+When selecting "Custom" a new window is opened.
+The controls in this window are:
+	Left Click and drag to move points.
+	Right click to place a point with a line to the previous point.
+	Middle click to place a point without a line to the previous point.
+This is useful when drawing multiple shapes.

 Data Structures used: